Building Responsive Email Templates Using Bootstrap Principles

 3. Utility Classes (Inline Equivalents)

-Bootstrap’s spacing utilities (.p-3, .mt-4, etc.) can be replicated inline for email:
+Bootstrap’s spacing utilities (.p-3, .mt-4, and so on) can be replicated inline for email:

 <td style="padding:20px 30px;">